-This being my first piece, it had to be simple to produce and attach and so held together by a creative concept.
-After a failed attempt at making stuffed dogs out of socks and recyclable materials, I headed to Jumbo – Larnaca’s warehouse of cheap wonders – and Maya* pointed out the stuffed flamingos and held a bunch of them together as if hanging them.
+This being our first piece, it had to be simple to produce and attach and so held together by a creative concept.
+After a failed attempt at making stuffed dogs out of socks and recyclable materials, we headed to Jumbo – Larnaca’s warehouse of cheap wonders – and Maya*, my partner in life and art, pointed out the stuffed flamingos and held a bunch of them together as if hanging them.
 We don’t want to be morbid, but immediately the idea of family and suffocation came to mind.
-We’re a small family of two, and we get on very well, so had very few squabbles during the isolation period; but I know a number of friends who didn’t have it so easy.
-I wondered what they might be thinking and what their children might be feeling, and so I asked.
+We’re a small family of two, and we get on very well, so had very few squabbles during the isolation period; but we know a number of friends who didn’t have it so easy.
+We wondered what they might be thinking and what their children might be feeling, and so we asked.

-I don’t speak Greek (yet!) but the islanders do and so any piece I make must include their language.
-English is my native tongue, and understood by most in Larnaca.
-I’m also an Arab, love my language, and known that many Arabs live on or visit the island, especially Larnaca.
-And so all three languages had to be included in the piece.
+Neither of us speak Greek (yet!) but the islanders do and so our installations really must include their language.
+English is our native tongue, and understood by most in Larnaca.
+We’re also Arabs, love our language, and known that many Arabs live on or visit the island, especially Larnaca.
+And so all three languages were included in the piece.
 It’s not necessary for every passer by to understand all the thoughts presented.
 It’s enough to understand one and have that be the start of a conversation.

 Installation date: 17 May 2020